Romania's PM Ponta wins first round of presidential election

 "I am fed up with politicians and their corruption," said Marin Tudose, a 48-year-old tool maker.
 "When will we start to live better?
 Because so far it hasn't happened for me."

-Ponta has also cut an employment tax.
-Economic growth however is set to slow to 2.2 percent this year, from 3.5 percent in 2013, analysts forecast.

 Analysts said his election campaign was also helped by a government ordinance approved in August that allowed local mayors to join a party other than the one from which they were elected in office without losing their seat.
-That prompted around 400 mayors to switch to the ruling leftists.
+That saw many politicians join the ruling leftists.

-But Ponta's campaign faced setbacks as well.
-Basescu accused him of spying for the foreign intelligence service in the 1990s - a charge Ponta's camp rejected as a political smear.
+But his campaign was hit by setbacks as well.
+Basescu accused Ponta of spying for the foreign intelligence service in the 1990s - a charge Ponta's camp rejected as a political smear.
 Ponta's father-in-law and other ruling party politicians were also hit by graft allegations in the last weeks of the campaign.

+In Romania, the president exerts influence on the executive by appointing the new prime minister, judges and prosecutors, and he can stall government policy proposals.

+Ponta's attempt to have Basescu impeached in a 2012 national referendum drew sharp EU criticism and hurt the leu currency.